jonmaim/jekyll-now/_posts/2018-3-10-OpenStreetMap.md

 title: Parsing and understanding OpenStreetMap data
 ---

+Our programming's adventures are paved with multiple enigmas.
 Our goal is to be able to obtain map data from OpenStreetMap (OSM) and then be able to detect the semantic for each zone, e.g., roads, buildings, parcs, etc. I will then be able to tag each area of a neighborhood with tags like walkable / not-walkable, inside / outside.

 From my first understanding on how to do get map data, we first have to download some area XML files.
 Here is what looks like [a good starting point](https://wiki.openstreetmap.org/wiki/Databases_and_data_access_APIs).